-Contact lenses are available in single vision, single vision toric lenses which correct astigmatism, Bifocal and Multifocal lenses for presbyopes.
+Contact lenses are available in single vision, single vision toric (which correct astigmatism) and bifocal and multifocal lenses for presbyopes.

-In addition to these types there are many different combinations of hard and soft materials, plus frequency of replacement - daily, fortnightly, monthly, extended wear, yearly, Gas Permeable.
+In addition to these types there are many different combinations of hard, gas permeable and soft materials, plus different frequencies of replacement – daily, fortnightly, monthly, extended wear and yearly.

 The recent addition of fashion lenses – either straight colours or “crazy” leaves the patient with a bewildering set of options.

-If you are considering contact lenses as a replacement for spectacles, or just as an occasional alternative, then there is a process which we must take you through.
+If you are considering contact lenses as a replacement for spectacles, or just as an occasional alternative, then, for the sake of the health of your eyes, there is a process which we must take you through.